 Central Senggigi is where the action is with many bars, restaurants and shopping, although its nowhere near Kuta / Seminyak (more like a cross between Candi Dasa and Sanur).

 Activities in Senggigi including diving and snorkeling.
 Local boats depart daily for the Gili Islands, leaving from the port of Teluk Nara, 20km north of Senggigi.
 If you are serious about diving you should really stay in the Gili Islands where good accommodation is also found, particularly on Gili Trawangan, but for those who want to stay in Senggigi, its all possible.

-People who enjoy exploring by bicycle might like the Lombok Biking Tour which does day tours of Lingsar, Pusuk Pass, Gunung Pensong for around $25.
+People who enjoy exploring by bicycle might like the Lombok Biking Tour which does day tours of Lingsar, Pusuk Pass, Gunung Pensong.
 Lombok Biking Tour is based at next door to the Bumbu restaurant in Senggigi.
-Sea Kayak Adventures offers guided kayak trips along the Senggigi coast for around $50.
+Sea Kayak Adventures offers guided kayak trips along the Senggigi coast.
 Sea Kayak Adventures is connected with Blue Marlin.